Character Development, Skills, Support, Community

-The first stage of the Medical DTS journey starts in our home-port, Townsville, engaging in interactive lectures at YWAM Townsville’s city campus before jetting off to Papua New Guinea.
+The first stage of the Medical DTS journey starts in our home-port, Townsville, engaging in interactive lectures at YWAM Townsville’s city campus.
+Part of your outreach will be in Australia, before jetting off to Papua New Guinea.

-Partnering with our long term Medical Ship strategy, you will have the opportunity to be part of land teams connecting with local villages, building relationships with incredible people, promoting health care and getting involved in community development.
+Partnering with our long-term Medical Ship strategy, you will have the opportunity to be part of land teams connecting with local villages or towns.
+Building relationships with incredible people, promoting health care and getting involved in community development.

-Whether you are a medical professional who wants to apply their skills in a rural clinic, a marine professional whose passion is reaching remote areas, or someone who has a heart for the nation of Papua New Guinea and wants to help, this DTS is for you!
+Whether you are a medical professional who wants to deliver health education and help build capacity in communities, a marine professional whose passion is reaching remote areas, or someone who has a heart for the nation of Papua New Guinea and wants to help, this DTS is for you!